joeftiger/Rust-V/README.md

 For a release (optimized) version, append `--release`: \
 `$  cargo build --package rust-v --bin main --release`

-For a live-window enabled version, append `--features "live-window"`: \
+For a live-window enabled version, append `--features "show-image"`: \
-`$  cargo build --package rust-v --bin main --features "live-window"`
+`$  cargo build --package rust-v --bin main --features "show-image"`

 The compiled binary should be in the folder `./target/(dev|release)/rust_v`

+## Scene files
+We have some example scene files inside the `./scenes/` folder.

+Refer to the syntax [here](./SceneSyntax.md) to write your own!.